Accessing the External Browser

 The callback function is called when the browser is available.
 The callback function takes no arguments.
 The error callback is called if an error occurred, it has one argument error.

-The external browser can be accessed by calling the X3D.getBrowser(selector) function, selector can be any CSS selector as used to do from jQuery:
+The external browser can be accessed by calling the X3D.getBrowser(selector) function, selector can be any CSS selector:

 If something went wrong, the error callback is called: